-Christians have explanatory styles too - that determine their faith level, their happiness and their joy.
-Explanations can vary from "God is punishing me and will always punish me because I am so wicked" -to "The Devil made me do it.."
-We have a habitual faith perspective on life - and just like the pessimists in Seligman's research we can be re-educated to a more functional and liberating explanatory style and faith perspective.
-This is a three stage process.
-Stage One is acknowledging that our spiritual explanatory style is in need of major repair.
-Stage Two is finding out exactly where it needs to be fixed and Stage Three is the job of repairing it.
+Christians have explanatory styles too that determine their faith level, their happiness and their joy.
+Explanations can vary from "God is punishing me and will always punish me because I am so wicked" to "The Devil made me do it."
+We have a habitual faith perspective on life and just 70 like the pessimists in Seligman's research we can be re-educated to a more functional and liberating explanatory style and faith perspective.
+This is a three-stage process:

+Stage One: Acknowledging that our spiritual explanatory style is in need of major repair.

+Stage Two: Finding out exactly where it needs to be corrected and Stage Three: The job of repairing it.

-Is Your Explanatory Style In Need Of Repair?
+Is Your Explanatory Style In Need of Repair?

 Try the following consciousness raising quiz.
-Its not a psychological test, just a series of questions to help you become aware of the way you explain events to yourself.
-It is just a simple diagnostic tool to help you realize what you are thinking so you can fix it.
+It's not a psychological test, just a series of questions to help you become aware of the way you explain events to yourself.
+It is just a simple diagnostic tool to help you realize what you are thinking so you can correct it.
 Please be honest.

-Answer the following questions by putting the numbers 0 to 4 in the corresponding boxes as follows:
+Answer the following questions by putting the numbers o to 4 in the corresponding lines as follows:

-- 0 never think that way
+- o I never think that way.

-- 1- I sometimes think that way
+- 1- I sometimes think that way.

-- 2- I think that way a fair bit but not often.
+- 2 I think that way a fair amount of time but not often.

-- 3- I frequently think like that.
+- 3 I frequently think that way.

-- 4- You got me!
-I always think like that.
+- 4 I always think that way.

 There are fifty questions in two sections Personal Explanations (20) & Spiritual Explanations (30) and unlike many tests they are deliberately arranged so as to make the patterns obvious so you can see how you are thinking.
-The areas being examined include the three P's - permanent, personal and pervasive and a factor called "locus of control" which looks at who or what you see as being in control - yourself, God, other people, luck or the Devil.
+The areas being examined include the three P's - Permanent, Personal and Pervasive and a factor called "locus of control" which looks at who or what you see as being in control - yourself, God, other people, luck or the Devil.
 The theological section also looks at these but adds questions testing our trust in God and our belief in His goodness and our faith in His Word as part of our spiritual explanatory style.